mose247/3D-object-detection/README.md

 The BEV representation of a Point-Cloud is achieved by firstly flatten the points along the upward-facing axis.
 The 2D Cloud is then divided into a regular grid and three values (i.e. max height, max intensity, density) are stored for each region of the road surface.

-This enables us to treat the resulting Point-Cloud as an RGB image, where each pixel corresponds to a road patch.
+This enables us to treat the resulting Point-Cloud as a RGB image, where each pixel corresponds to a road patch.
 Below, it is shown an example of 3-channels BEV map where:
 - _R-channel_: encodes density values.
 - _G-channel_: encodes height values.
 - _B-channel_: encodes intensity values.

+| BEV map            |  BEV map with detections |
+:-------------------------:|:-------------------------:
+![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/bev_map.jpg)  |  ![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/bev_detections.jpg)

 As expected, pixels corresponding to vehicles' roof or other high objects appear greenish.
 In contrast, highly reflective objects, as vehicles' rear lights or plates, instead a more bluish color.
 Finally, the red channel is more intense near the LiDAR's location, representing the fact that point density inversely proportional to the range.

-| BEV map            |  BEV map with detections |
-:-------------------------:|:-------------------------:
-![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/bev_map.jpg)  |  ![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/bev_detections.jpg)

 ### Object Detection in BEV Image